MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 ### Drop zones

-The canvas contains AI-powered designer drop zones indicated by a blue dashed line.
+The canvas contains copilot-powered designer drop zones indicated by a blue dashed line.
 The drop zones help you to easily drag and drop cloud flow actions.

 :::image type="content" source="media/flows-designer/drop-zone.png" alt-text="Screenshot of an action card and a drop-zone.":::